 Please let us know if you are interested in scheduling a special volunteer program for your corporate or community group.

-Celebrate Bay Area Birds at the MLK Jr. Native Plant Nursery (Oakland)
+Welcome Birds at MLK Jr. Native Plant Nursery (Oakland)

-Show Off Your Green Thumb at the Palo Alto Native Plant Nursery (Palo Alto)
+Celebrate California’s Birthday at the Palo Alto Baylands Native Plant Nursery (Palo Alto)

-World Wetlands Day 2015 at the Martin Luther King Jr. Native Plant Nursery (Oakland)
+Do Something Nice for the Bay at the MLK Jr. Native Plant Nursery (Oakland)

 October 5th marks "Do Something Nice Day", but it's not too late to continue the spirit of generosity.
 Join Save The Bay at the MLK Jr. Native Plant Nursery and help ready our seedlings for the winter planting season.
 Once planted, these seedlings will contribute to Save The Bay's wetland restoration, which in turn will provide habitat for wildlife, protect our communities from flooding, and improve water quality for all inhabitants.